madpiano/2019-432/homework/README.md

 # Homework assignments for 432 in Fall 2019

-## Deadlines are VERY serious here
+## We take deadlines VERY seriously.

 This is graduate school.
 Take the deadlines very seriously.
 Late homework receives a severe penalty, because we post answer sketches as quickly as possible after the deadline of each assignment.
 Not turning in a homework is absolutely disastrous.
 Always, always, always turn in your work, on time.